-The end of tax season is near, and while some may soon be delighted to receive a substantial refund check in the mail, others won’t end up so lucky.
+The end of tax season is near.
+While some may soon be delighted to receive a substantial refund check in the mail, others won’t end up so lucky.
+They may find themselves asking, “What if I can’t pay my taxes?”

 Tax filings bring taxpayers and businesses one of two results: a refund, or a bill.

-A refund means that you’ve essentially provided the government an interest-free loan for a while, so retooling your tax situation with the help of a tax professional is a good way to stop your unknowing role as a government lender.
+A refund means that you’ve essentially provided the government an interest-free loan for a while.
+So retooling your tax situation with the help of a tax professional is a good idea.
+That way, you can stop your unknowing role as a government lender.

-But if you have a tax bill due, there are no easy or quick fixes to have it vanish into thin air.
+If you have a tax bill, there are no quick fixes to have it vanish into thin air.

-Tax bills for people or businesses arise for a variety of reasons: eligible deductions or credits aren’t obtained and used, the wrong tax status may be reported, or income may have been underreported.
+Tax bills for people or businesses arise for a variety of reasons.
+Deductions or credits aren’t used, for one.
+Perhaps you reported the wrong tax status or underreported your income.

 You’ll still have to estimate your tax bill, and the extension only gives taxpayers an extension of time to file – not an extension of time to pay.